williamtran29/styleguides/ux-dev/beginning-a-project.md

   --global-transitino: .2s ease;
 }

 ```

 ## TYPOGRAPHY.CSS

 Syles in `typography.css` should be specific to typographic properties.
 You should apply layout
  through BEM and match the typography class, such as `t-link` with a bem class (i.e.- `<a class="nav__link t-link">`).
-Any box-modal or visual styles declarations should exist within component files.
+Any box model or visual style declarations should exist within component files.

-Typography propertie include:
+Typography properties include:
 - `font-family`
 - `font-style`
 - `font-size`